hkalager/FX_MHT_DMA/README.md

 The main procedure is called "Step1_MainRunner.m".
 You can amend/add parameters and/or hyperparameters based on your needs.
 All callable functions are uploaded as well.

+Warning:

+These codes use a random seed to generate the results.
+Despite all efforts to stabilise the processes, getting the same results as in the paper is not guaranteed.

 Dataset: